ocean-eddy-cpt/gcm-filters/docs/theory.rst

     The filter leaves large scales unchanged, so the plot shows values close to 1 for small :math:`k`.
     The filter damps out small scales, so the plots shows values close to 0 for large :math:`k`.

-The definition of the ``Taper`` filter is more complex, but the ``filter_scale`` has the same meaning: it corresponds to the width of a qualitatively-similar boxcar filter.
+The definition of the ``TAPER`` filter is more complex, but the ``filter_scale`` has the same meaning: it corresponds to the width of a qualitatively-similar boxcar filter.

 .. ipython:: python